SymbioticLab/Oort/training/README.md

 ```

-Due to the high computation load on each GPU, we recommend the reviewers to make sure that each GPU is simulating no more than 20 clients. i.e., if the number of participants in each round is K, then we would better to use at least K/20 GPUs.

 ## Setting Job Configuration

 We provide an example of submitting a training job in ```Kuiper/training/evals/manager.py```, whereby the user can submit jobs on the master node.